“A monk remains focused on the body, feelings, mind, and mental qualities… ardent, alert, and mindful.”

 Practice: One Anchor

-Pick one anchor and keep coming back to it.
+Pick one simple anchor and keep returning to it throughout the day.

 How MN 10 Trains the Eightfold Path